giuliafrascaria/ebpf-filter-reduce/activity-log.md

 ## activity log

+### 21/3/2020
+- added map to communicate result to userspace

 ### 20/3/2020
 - tried to understand the actual read path.
 Problem is that I don't think I can override return at any point before copyout
 - tomorrow try to call that in kretprobe